JFab00/QR-Shop/README.md

   - You should create your own connect.php to connect to your own database...
   - Change every reference to my website (they are present in every .php file that has something to do with the QR code library thing)
   - You can delete all the images and qr images if you don't want them...
+  - You could create a style.css file and move all the css in there